Release: 26 April 2019

 - The artwork features Dylan Hogan, Noel’s third child, on the guitar, as well as one of Dolores’ niece’s daughter, Emma, playing the role of the singer.
 The two other kids have not been identified yet.

-- First single “All Over Now” was released a year after Dolores O’Riordan’s passing, on 15 January 2019, premiering on BBC2 radio at 1pm UK time.
+- 1st single, “All Over Now” was released a year after Dolores O’Riordan’s passing, on 15 January 2019, premiering on the “Jeremy Vine” show on BBC Radio 2.